Skip To Main Content

 Documents and Other Digital Resource Compliance

-- The Grackle Add-on will be utilized to check for accessibility in all Google Docs, Sheets, and Slides documents.
+1. Estes Park School District to use the Grackle add-on to check for accessibility in all published Google Docs, Sheets, and Slides.

 Ongoing Support and Oversight